rodijolak/SCENE-Guidelines/README.md

-# SCENE Guidelines for Security Chaos Engineering
+# SCENE Guidelines and Live SLR for Security Chaos Engineering

 SCENE is a comprehensive set of guidelines for systematically reporting Security Chaos Engineering (SCE).
 SCENE aims to help SCE creators and developers in enabling informed decision-making, ensuring clarity, facilitating replication, and supporting the development of robust SCE strategies and practices tailored to specific systems and threat landscapes.

 Figure 1 shows the aspects or characteristics useful for reporting SCE techniques and practices, which form the basis for SCENE guidelines.
 These characteristics are as follows: